zpainter/iassist/content/blog/iassist-quarterly-iq-volume-34-2-now-web.md

 uid = "5"
 author = "robin"
-title = "IASSIST Quarterly (IQ) volume 34-2 now on the web" tags = [ "Analytical Methods and Software", "Archiving, Preservation, Curation", "Data Archives and Service Providers", "Europe", "Social Science Datasets", "Tools, Apps, Technology",] oldpath = "/blog/iassist-quarterly-iq-volume-34-2-now-web" date = "2011-05-17 09:02:31 -0700" draft = "false"
+title = "IASSIST Quarterly (IQ) volume 34-2 now on the web" tags = [ "Analytical Methods and Software", "Archiving, Preservation, Curation", "Data Archives and Service Providers", "Europe", "Social Science Datasets", "Tools, Apps, Technology", "IQ",] oldpath = "/blog/iassist-quarterly-iq-volume-34-2-now-web" date = "2011-05-17 09:02:31 -0700" draft = "false" banner = "/img/blog/iq-3.png"
 +++
 The new issue of the IASSIST Quarterly is now available on the web.
 This is the volume 34 (number 2, 2010).